Rock-Bautumn/waves_game/README.md

 WAVES

-The task of this project is to make a quick hacksprint project in C++ for the "waves" prompt.
+The task of this project was to make a quick hacksprint project in C++ for the "waves" prompt.

 This is a demo game called "Waves of Trash" and it is a deserted island rescue made using ncurses.